BethMassi/VolumeMount/LIFECYCLE.md

     include-hidden-files: true
 ```

 In this example, artifacts are available for download from the Actions workflow run for 30 days.
-Hidden files are included so that the .Env file is also available in the artifacts.
+Hidden files are included so that the `.env` file is also available in the artifacts.

 ### Container Registry Configuration in AppHost